HY024/Hiragana-practice/README.md

 	3.2 make a table chart of matching Hiragana & romaji 3.3 The layout organizes the characters by row (go) and column (i, u, e, o).
 	3.4 Each cell contains the Hiragana character and its romaji in parentheses in two lines, Hiragana is bigger font size, and also aligned center.
+   	3.5 when the answer is incorrect, highlight that on Hiragana chart in red background color

 Layout:
 1. Make the Quiz section & History section in the same row & side by side